Yolo-People-Power/yolo-public-safety/README.md

 ## data

 The data folder contains two subfolders.
 The `raw` folder contains data and metadata obtained from the various using the Public Records Act.
-A list of what's currently included:
+A list of what's currently included:  <br />
 _davis-arrest-log-raw_: Daily arrest logs from the Davis PD from June 2015 to June 2020.
 _codes_: A document from the Office of the Attorney General of California listing arrest offense codes grouped by felony, misdemeanor, and crime category.
 From https://oag.ca.gov/sites/all/files/agweb/pdfs/cjsc/prof10/codes.pdf
 _service-calls-raw_: Logs from the Davis PD of all service calls received between January 2015 and June 2020.